Pilot licensing and certification: History

 Pilot licensing began soon after the invention of powered aircraft in 1903.

 The Aéro-Club de France was founded in 1898 'to encourage aerial locomotion'.
 The Royal Aero Club followed in 1901 and the Aero Club of America was established in 1905.
 All three organizations, as well as representatives from Belgium, Germany, Italy, Spain and Switzerland founded the Federation Aeronautique Internationale (FAI) in 1905 as an international governing body for aeronautics.
 However, certificates or ratings from them were not initially mandatory.

 The Aéro-Club de France began issuing certificates in 1910, although these were awarded retroactively to 7 January 1909.
 The first certificates were to established pioneers, among them Frenchman Louis Bleriot, Henry and Maurice Farman (UK) and the Wright Brothers (US).

 The Royal Aero Club in the UK also began the issue of its first certificates in 1910.
 Among the earliest recipients of the first aviation certificates were: J. T. C. Moore-Brabazon, who conducted the first flight by a British pilot in Britain; Charles Stewart Rolls, co-founder of Rolls-Royce; Claude Grahame-White, who flew the first night flight; and Samuel Cody, pioneer of large kite flying.

 British and French certificates were recognized internationally by the FAI.

 The Aero Club of America began issuing licenses in 1911, although these were not mandatory, and were more for prestige and show.
 The first recipients were Glenn Curtiss, Frank Purdy Lahm, Louis Paulhan and the Wright brothers.
 The requirement for an Aero Club ticket was to ascend in the machine and fly a course of a figure-eight at a given height.
 Individual states sometimes posed a mandate for a license but it wasn't a Federal cause until 1917.

 General structure of certification

-Pilots are certified to fly aircraft at one or more named privilege levels and, at each privilege level, are rated to fly aircraft of specific categories.
-In the US, privilege levels of pilot certificates are (in order of increasing privilege):